jetbrains-academy/flask-app-course/Building the Gateway Application/Get Devices/task.md

-## Get Resource
+## Get Devices

-In this task, we will define the `get_resource` function, which will:
+In this task, we will define the `get_devices` function, which will:
-- Forward the request to the relevant endpoint in `invsys` (depending on the URL: if the item ID is provided, it needs to be added to the route, which in `invsys` will result in calling the `get` method of the Device Resource)
+- Forward the request to the relevant endpoint in `invsys` (depending on the URL: if the item ID is provided, it needs to be added to the route, which in `invsys` will result in calling the `get` endpoint in the function `device`)
 - Forward the response back to the client.
 Create a `Response` object from the response received.

-Looking at our `get_resource` function, at first, we might want to take the incoming request and forward it to the instance of our
+Looking at our `get_devices` function, at first, we might want to take the incoming request and forward it to the instance of our
 `invsys`.
 If we deployed `invsys` on 127.0.0.1, then we could use:

 ```python